Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Abstract

 \section{Abstract}

-One important classifier ensemble for multiclass classification problems is the Error-Correcting Output Code (ECOC).
-It bridges the multiclass problem and the binary-class classifiers by decomposing the multiclass problem to a serial binary-class problems.
-In this paper, we present a novel Weight Optimization and Layered Clustering-based ECOC (WOLC-ECOC).
-WOLC-ECOC is a heuristic ternary ECOC.
-It starts with an arbitrary valid ECOC ensemble and then iterates the following two steps until the training risk converges.
-The first step is to train a new binary-class classifier that discriminates the most confusing pair of classes by a novel Layered Clustering based ECOC (LC-ECOC) coding method.
-The second step is to add the new classifier to the ECOC ensemble effectively by a novel Optimized Weighted (OW) decoding algorithm.
-Technically, LC-ECOC can construct multiple different strong classifiers on a single binary-class problem by employing a layered clustering-based approach, so that the heuristic training process will not be blocked by some difficult binary-class problem.
-The OW decoding guarantees the non-increase of the training risk after adding the new binary-class classifier, so that the heuristic training process can be easily controlled via the training risk, which enables WOLC-ECOC maintain a small code length.
-Moreover, the cutting plane algorithm is employed to make the OW decoding available for large scale problems.
-The experimental comparison with 15 ECOC coding-decoding methods on 14 UCI datasets and the application to the music genre classification problem demonstrate the effectiveness of WOLC-ECOC.
+One important classifier ensemble for multiclass classification problems is Error-Correcting Output Codes (ECOCs).
+It bridges multiclass problems and binary-class classifiers by decomposing multiclass problems to a serial binary-class problems.
+In this paper, we present a heuristic ternary code, named Weight Optimization and Layered Clustering-based ECOC (WOLC-ECOC).
+It starts with an arbitrary valid ECOC and iterates the following two steps until the training risk converges.
+The first step, named Layered Clustering based ECOC (LC-ECOC), constructs multiple strong classifiers on the most confusing binary-class problem.
+The second step adds the new classifiers to ECOC by a novel Optimized Weighted (OW) decoding algorithm, where the optimization problem of the decoding is solved by the cutting plane algorithm.
+Technically, LC-ECOC makes the heuristic training process not blocked by some difficult binary-class problem.
+OW decoding guarantees the non-increase of the training risk for ensuring a small code length.
+Results on 14 UCI datasets and a music genre classification problem demonstrate the effectiveness of WOLC-ECOC.